kevinweber/wbounce/readme.txt

 = 1.3 =
 * Renamed functions.php to wbounce.php.
 (This will cause your WordPress site to automatically deactivate wBounce.
 So you simply have to activate it again, that’s it.)
+* New feature: Self-acting fire (timer).
+Automatically trigger the popup after a certain time period.
 * New feature: Cookie domain.
 * New: The cookie is stored for the whole site (and not only for specific pages/posts).
 * New feature: Cookie per page.
 With this option enabled, every page/post gets its own cookie.